Isyara-App/MachineLearning/README.md

    - Visualized class distribution using bar charts.

 2. Data Preparation:
-   - Resized images to 224x224.
+   - CNN 5 Layers: Resized images to 150x150, normalized pixel values for faster convergence during training.
-   - Normalized pixel values for faster convergence during training.
+   - Transfer Learning: Resized images to 224x224, normalization is done within the model.

 3. Modeling Approaches:
    - CNN 5 Layers: Built from scratch with five convolutional layers, max-pooling, and dense layers for classification.
-   - Transfer Learning: Used MobileNetV2 pretrained on ImageNet with added custom layers for classification.
+   - Transfer Learning: Used MobileNetV2 pretrained on ImageNet with added custom layers of preprocessing inputs for classification.

 4. Training:
    - CNN : trained for 50 epochs.